About Equal and Opposite

 Sometime in 2009, sick in bed, hovering eight floors above Mexico City in a rusting building, I laid awake thinking about Isaac Newton’s Third Law of Motion—the one that states: actioni contrariam semper et æqualem esse reactionem, or, you feed me a bad taco, I will spend the night in the bathroom.

-It’s not out of the ordinary for me to be thinking about Newton’s 3rd in the wee small hours of the night.
-Actions and reactions are a pretty frequent topic for my late night ruminations.
+No surprise, actions and reactions are a pretty frequent topic of my late night thoughts (with our without semi-poisonous taco’s being involved).
 For every action there lies an equal and opposite reaction.
 What comes around goes around.
-You reap what you sow… these are ideas which share a common seed, and I find myself thinking about that seed often, both as scientific law and as philosophical concept; however, on this occasion, being a professional graphic designer, I was busy thinking of ways I could best represent these tenets of wisdom visually.
+You reap what you sow (and sow on and on).
+These are ideas that share a common seed, and I think about that seed often, both as utilitarian scientific law and as a snooty esoteric philosophical concept; however, on this occasion, being the dyed-in-the-wool professional designer I am, I was busy working my tiny human brain around ways I could best represent these tenets visually.

 The next morning, I crawled out of bed and cut a stencil of a fig newton with a big number 3 on it.

 The Equal and Opposite design project maybe wasn’t conceived that morning, but the first physical actions of making it happen started then and there.
 Its original purpose was of exploring Newton’s Third from a design standpoint—common actions and reactions, as well as hidden actions and reactions, on a macrocosmic and microcosmic level.
 It involved lots of stencils, spray paint, and paste made from wheat and water and boiled on a stove in an old factory in Colonia Doctores.
-Later it became a good excuse for me to design a whole bunch of things in yellow and black.
-Now I use Equal and Opposite as the umbrella for pretty much all of my design work, both personal to professional.
+Later on, it simply became a good excuse for me to design a whole bunch of things in yellow and black.

 —GJ